 I am deeply concerned that this proposal would install solar panels manufactured through unethical supply chains, with 80% of the world’s supply coming from China, where forced labour in regions like Xinjiang remains a serious issue.
 This project is being driven by relaxed Greenbelt protections and a push for green energy at any cost, regardless of the consequences.
 Our pursuit of net-zero emissions must not come at the expense of fundamental human rights or long term energy security.
 While I support the transition to net-zero, relying on solar alone is neither reliable nor sustainable—it suffers from generation variability, high costs, and a significant carbon trade-off in production.
 The UK must take a responsible approach to energy policy, ensuring that our shift to renewables upholds ethical standards and truly strengthens our energy future.

-You can see my most recent letter here, which Evolution Power have still not responded to.
-You can also see a copy of my letter of 23 January 2025 here.
+You can an example of one of my letters here, which Evolution Power have still not responded to.

 We have an applicant, Evolution Power, who cannot confirm that these panels are not produced by Uyghur Muslims in Xinjiang, China under a system of coercion and forced labour.
 That’s morally wrong.
 I trust you will agree with me that inadequate responses to these concerns are unsatisfactory.

-Consequently, I have had no choice but to ask the Secretary of State, Angela Rayner, to use her powers under Section 77 of the Town and Country Planning Act 1990 to ‘call-in’ the application, given that a solar farm build in this way at New Ash Green and Ridley is now of local, national and international importance.
-I have attached a copy of my letter here, and I will let you all know as soon as I receive a response.
+Consequently, I have had no choice but to ask the then Secretary of State, Angela Rayner, to use her powers under Section 77 of the Town and Country Planning Act 1990 to ‘call-in’ the application, given that a solar farm build in this way at New Ash Green and Ridley is now of local, national and international importance.
+I have attached a copy of my letter here.
+I am awaiting the result of the planning application before taking this further.

 I will continue to do everything I can to protect and enhance our wonderful community.
 Please let me know if you have any further questions, and please do ask your neighbours to be in touch with me if they too are concerned about the project.